helllicht/kirby-autoid/README.md

 ### Type

+**By default**, AutoID now uses unique **md5 hashes** (microtimestamp + session id) to make sure each ID is unique. **This is our recommended method.**

+However, for those of you who don't want unreadable hashes and prefer more readable numeric ids, AutoID offers this method as well.
+You can set it in your config.

-If you're working in a larger team, you might run into problems using numeric ids.
-If more than one team member creates content in their respective local repositories, pages will end up getting the same ids, which kind of defeats the purpose of this plugin.
+**Please note:** This method is *only* recommended if you're the only contributor to the project.
+If you're working in a larger team working in parallel in local repositories, you might run into problems using numeric ids as pages will end up getting the same ids.

-So we added an option to use unique md5 hashes instead.
-They are based on a microtimestamp + your session id.
-This way it's (nearly) impossible to generate the same hash again.

 ```php
 c::set('autoid.type', 'hash');